Prukutu/AOES-CLIM-WorkingWithData/_episodes/01-intro.md

 Today we will work with monthly Sea Surface Temperature (SST) data.
-They are part of the [COLA Data Catalog](https://kpegion.github.io/COLA-DATASETS-CATALOG/), but we have temporarily placed them on the `/scratch` disk on Hopper for use in class.
+They are part of the [COLA Data Catalog](https://kpegion.github.io/COLA-DATASETS-CATALOG/), but we have temporarily placed them on Hopper for use in class.

 We will use the monthly global OISST version 2 dataset:
 * It is 1deg x 1deg